Skip to content

 Publications using NAVis#

-NAVis has been used in a range of high-profile publications1.
+NAVis has been used in a growing number of high-profile publications1.
 Below we have collected a partial2 list.

 We'd love to know if you found NAVis useful for your research!
-You can help us spread the word by citing the DOI provided by Zenodo: 10.5281/zenodo.4699382
+You can help us by citing the DOI provided by Zenodo: 10.5281/zenodo.4699382

 2026#